-Requirements f or All Workouts Face Coverings- Executive Order GA-29 Staff - Required Screening before attending or For the purposes of summer workouts, schools must participating in activities: require students, staff, and visitors to wear face Schools must follow TEA screening requirements and coverings when entering and exiting facilities and screen staff members before allowing staff to practice areas, and when not actively exercising. participate in UIL activities.
-Schools may consider Schools may, for example, allow students who are screening students for COVID-19 as well.
-These actively exercising to remove face coverings as long as protocols mirror the guidelines issued by TEA for they maintain at least six feet of distance from other school operations. students and staff who are not wearing face coverings.
-However, schools must require students and staff to If a student or staff member has been screened by the wear face coverings as they get into positions that school for purposes of participating in instruction, allow them to maintain safe distancing. there is no reason to screen separately before allowing 1.
-Exceptions to the wearing of face coverings or the staff or student to participate in UIL activities. face shields include: Please see the TEA website for the most current a.
-Any person with a medical condition or screening guidance.
-TEA website disability that prevents wearing a face covering; b.
-While a person is consuming food or drink; c.
-While the person is in a pool, lake, or similar body of water. d.
-When a congregating group of persons maintains at least 6 feet of social distancing; or e.
-Any other reason or circumstance indicated under Executive Order GA- 29 .
+Requirements for All Workouts

+Face Coverings- Executive Order GA-29

+For the purposes of summer workouts, schools must require students, staff, and visitors to wear face coverings when entering and exiting facilities and practice areas, and when not actively exercising.

+Schools may, for example, allow students who are actively exercising to remove face coverings as long as they maintain at least six feet of distance from other students and staff who are not wearing face coverings.
+However, schools must require students and staff to wear face coverings as they get into positions that allow them to maintain safe distancing.

+- 1. Exceptions to the wearing of face coverings or face shields include: - Any person with a medical condition or disability that prevents wearing a face covering; - b.
+While a person is consuming food or drink; - c.
+While the person is in a pool, lake, or similar body of water. - d.
+When a congregating group of persons maintains at least 6 feet of social distancing; or - e.
+Any other reason or circumstance indicated under Executive Order GA-29.

+Staff - Required Screening before attending or participating in activities:

+Schools must follow TEA screening requirements and screen staff members before allowing staff to participate in UIL activities.
+Schools may consider screening students for COVID-19 as well.
+These protocols mirror the guidelines issued by TEA for school operations.

+If a student or staff member has been screened by the school for purposes of participating in instruction, there is no reason to screen separately before allowing the staff or student to participate in UIL activities.
+Please see the TEA website for the most current screening guidance.
+TEA website

-Schools should consider having students remain with a single group or cohort to minimize the number of students and staff that must isolate if a case is confirmed.
+\ Schools should consider having students remain with a single group or cohort to minimize the number of students and staff that must isolate if a case is confirmed.